mgoddard/hot-fuzz/README.md

   run_statement(stmt)
 ```

-I won't get into the `run_statement(stmt)` function here, but refer interested readers to the code
+I won't get into the `run_statement(stmt)` function here, but will instead refer interested readers
-itself.
+to the code itself.

 * Here is the SQL statement we need to run to configure the changefeed, tying all of this together:
 ```sql